 Roundworm from dogs is more common than from cats.

-difficult to diagnose and treat this type of infection in people.
+Unfortunately, it's difficult to diagnose and treat this type of infection in people.

 Cat hookworms (A. braziliense) are parasites similar to roundworms.
 Technically, hookworms are a type of roundworms.